pairinteraction/pairinteraction/README.md

 **Quantum Defects**
 <a id="quantum-defects"></a>

 PairInteraction relies on quantum defects provided by the community.
-Consider citing relevant publications for your atomic species alongside PairInteraction.
+We encourage users to cite the relevant publications for their atomic species alongside PairInteraction.

 <p><details>
 <summary><b>Click to expand for quantum defect references</b></summary>